Cacti/plugin_thold/README.md

 ## ChangeLog

+--- 1.0.6 ---
+* feature: Template list shows clickable/sortable count of Thresholds
+* feature: Threshold list allows filtering by Threshold Template as well as Data Template
+* issue: Suggested names was not selecting the correct data source

 --- 1.0.5 ---
 * feature: Increase size for RPN expressions
 * feature: Template list should allow reapply suggested name
-* feature: Template list shows clickable/sortable count of Thresholds
-* feature: Threshold list allows filtering by Threshold Template as well as Data Template
 * issue#168: Suggested names does not work if no substitute variable used
 * issue#198: Depreciated each() function usage under PHP 7.2
 * issue#199: Threshold template association issue